 Also watch for branches on the mother plant to start alternating as they grow.

-First, we will explain how to clone a plant without a cloning system.
+Then, we will explain how you clone a plant without a cloning system.
+This is going to be tougher and we don't recommend you try and get it done this way, but for those on a budget, it may be the only option.
 Then, we will describe the steps you take if you do have one.

 Prepare your plant cloning supplies